stdm/stdm.github.io/_posts/2025-04-11-How-not-to-fear-AI.md

 The answer should be straight-forward and is even contained in the text: "Who is the boy's father".
 Now the model computes for 10 seconds and replies: "The surgeon is the boy's mother."
 Which if profoundly stupid.
 But to the model, this makes actually sense - and it tells us why: "The riddle plays on the assumption that a surgeon is male," it tells us.
 And actually, variations of my question exist in abundance on the web as tests for our own human biases: Namely our gender bias that usually associates males with the role of a surgeon.
 So the model has seen all these during its training and learned the utter statistical implausibility of answering anything male to a question that looks remotely like mine.

 So the model's answer is plainly wrong - and totally plausible for any AI system build according to the principles of machine learning at scale.
 Unfortunately, we don't' have other principles.
 Not now and not at the horizon of research.
-So *fundamental limitations like this - while examples come and go - will stay with us* also with GPT 5, 6, 7 et cetera.
+So while examples come and go, *fundamental limitations like this will stay with us* also with GPT 5, 6, 7 et cetera.

 ### A differnce in kind to human nature